Aschii85/fun-db/README.md

 > This code is a work in progress

-Welcome to FunDB - a small database for storing functions.
+Welcome to FunDB - a fast, lightweight, and extensible on-disk database for storing and retrieving symbolic functions.

-Instead of storing discrete function values as is the case for most databases, FunDB stores functions in a compact, on-disk format, powered by the SymEngine symbolic manipulation library.
-This allows you to store and retrieve symbolic functions, which can then be evaluated at runtime with different variable values.
+FunDB is a unique database built in C++ that distinguishes itself by storing mathematical functions rather than discrete data points.
+Using the powerful SymEngine library for symbolic manipulation, it allows you to save and load complex expressions and evaluate them at runtime.

+The core of FunDB is a persistent on-disk hash table, which provides extremely fast lookups by function name.
+This makes it ideal for applications that require quick, symbolic function retrieval without the overhead of a traditional database.

+## Key Features
+- **Symbolic Storage**: Stores mathematical expressions as strings, which can be re-evaluated on the fly.
+- **High Performance**: Uses an efficient, custom hash table for fast lookups.
+- **Small Footprint**: A lightweight solution built on a simple file-based architecture.
+- **C++ Powered**: Built with modern C++ standards for performance and reliability.
+- **Extensible**: Easily adaptable for a wide range of symbolic-driven applications.

 ## Project Structure
-- `inc/`: Contains all public header files, including fun.h (for the Function class) and db.h (for the Database class).
+- `inc/`: Contains all public header files, including `fun.h` (for the Function class) and `db.h` (for the Database class).
-- `src/`: Contains the C++ source code files. main.cpp demonstrates the usage of the database, while fun.cpp and db.cpp contain the implementations for the Function and Database classes, respectively.
+- `src/`: Contains the C++ source code files. `main.cpp` demonstrates the usage of the database, while `fun.cpp` and `db.cpp` contain the implementations for the Function and Database classes, respectively.
 - `CMakeLists.txt`: The CMake build configuration file.
+- `conanfile.txt`: Dependencies to be installed using the `conan` package manager.

 ## How It Works